gofynd/fdk-client-golang/documentation/APPLICATION.md

-Unhandled api error
+Bad request.
+See the error object in the response body for specific reason.

-Schema: `Object`
+Schema: `FeedbackError`